thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/udp.md

     - **13-16** byte: **32352e37** - The temperature telemetry.
 If we convert it to the text, it is **25.7**;
     - **17-18** byte: **3639** - The humidity telemetry.
 If we convert it to the text, it is **69**;

-Based on your device capabilities and business cases, you can choose the payload type:
+Based on your device capabilities and business cases, you can choose **the payload type**:

 {% assign integrationPort = "11560" %}
 {% include templates/edge/integrations/tcp-udp/firewall.md %}